-Of course, the Kon Marie method isn’t the only way to organize your finances.
+Of course, the Kon Marie method isn’t the only way to spring clean your finances or get organized.
 There are many other ways to organize and things that should be in order to truly get control of your finances.
 Honestly, I’m no expert on any of them.
 So instead, I’ll point you in the direction of these fabulous bloggers with great tips on getting your finances in order.

 For beautiful excel friendly budget spreadsheets: Make Real Cents